Drone Laws in Germany

 - Drones may not be flown within 1.5 kilometers (.93 miles) or closer to an airport.

-- Drones may not be flown over crowds, industrial areas, disaster areas, prisons, and several other areas designated as sensitive.
+- Drones may not be flown over crowds, industrial areas, disaster areas, prisons, residential areas, certain traffic routes, and several other areas designated as sensitive.
 See this map for more information on where drones are banned in Germany.

 For more information on Germany’s drone laws, see this FAQ issued by the German Ministry of Transport and Infrastructure, as well as this press release issued by the same Ministry.